 Even if you're not a regular soda drinker, you may think the occasional splurge is harmless.
-But is it?
-The combination of sugar, chemicals, and carbonation required to make your favorite fizzy beverage can wreak havoc on more than just your waistline.
-Researchers at Eat This, Not That! dove into the studies and their findings will shock you.
+But the combination of sugar, chemicals, and carbonation required to make your favorite fizzy beverage can wreak havoc on more than just your waistline.

 You Could Gain 15 Pounds of Fat

 One of the most obvious side effects of drinking soda is the risk of weight gain, thanks to the influx of calories and sugar.
 A 12-ounce can of soda contains around 150 calories and up to 40 grams of sugar.
 Drinking one a day means ingesting more than 130,000 extra calories a year, or 15 pounds of added fat!
 But it's more than just the extra calories per soft drink that's packing on the pounds; soda has been found to lead to uniquely weight gain.
 A study in The American Journal of Clinical Nutrition found that drinks containing high-fructose corn syrup (which is in a lot of sodas) are linked to obesity.
 Fructose is absorbed in the body differently than other sugars, the study assesses, which affects insulin levels and metabolism, and can lead to weight gain.

 Even Diet Soda Causes Weight Gain

 And it's not just the full-calorie options; diet soda can also cause people to pack on the pounds, according to a 2015 study published in the Journal of the American Geriatrics Society.
 The study showed that over nine years, people who drank diet soda gained almost three times as much belly fat as those who didn't drink diet soda.
 Researchers have theorized that the consumption of artificial sweeteners leads to more sugar cravings, and therefore causes people to eat more calories than they normally would.